subarumech/resume_builder/my_achievements.md

 - Used tools like SolidWorks, Revit, and Google Workspace

 ### Neuralink - Manufacturing Technician (March 2022 – March 2023) | Austin, TX
-- Acted as a Manufacturing Engineer, optimizing processes with SolidWorks and RCA
+- Acted as a Manufacturing Engineer, optimizing processes with SolidWorks and RCCA (Root Cause and Corrective Action)
-- Reduced deviations of some steps by up to 30% with hardware I designed, built, tested, and rolled into the line.
+- Reduced deviations of some steps by up to 30% using formal RCCA processes with hardware I designed, built, tested, and rolled into the line.
 - Personally designed, built, and programmed a custom, auto-failover, pressurized gas system for the clean room gas supplies.
 - Built Neuralink's entire inventory system from the ground up, both physically and in software, until software team integrated it into ERP system
 - Authored work instructions, validations, process maps, and maintenance protocols for N1 brain implant assembly.